Glenn Whelan: Bristol Rovers

 On 4 September 2021, Whelan joined recently relegated League Two club Bristol Rovers on a one-year deal, linking up with former Fleetwood manager Joey Barton having trained with the club for part of pre-season.
 On 11 September 2021, Whelan made his debut for the club playing the entirety of a 1–0 away defeat at Hartlepool United.
 On 13 November 2021, Whelan was sent off after receiving two bookings as Rovers held on to beat Northampton Town, a first sending-off since 2013.
 The season ended with Whelan securing a fourth career promotion, a 7–0 victory on the final day of the season moving Rovers into the final automatic promotion place, overtaking Northampton Town on goals scored having finished on the same points with the same goal difference.
-This proved to be his last match for the club as he left the club on a free transfer at the end of the season.
+This was initially thought to be his last match for the club as he was released at the end of the season, but he returned to Rovers just a few weeks later on 29 July 2022 in the role of first-team coach, also being registered as a player if he were to be required.

-On 29 July 2022, Whelan returned to the club in the role of first-team coach whilst also being registered as a player if he were to be required.
+Whelan made his final appearance of his career on the final day of the 2022–23 season in a 3–2 defeat to Bolton Wanderers.
+Having been brought on as a substitute, he himself was later substituted to a standing ovation at the Memorial Stadium.
+He continued on at the club in the role of a full-time coach.